ishinbrot/LambdasandStreamsSolution/Readme.md

 > Be sure to assign a reviewer so they will receive a notification that your solution is ready for review.
 >
-> If you do not have a reviewer yet, please email [Anthony Audin](mailto:ishinbrot@captechconsulting.com)
+> If you do not have a reviewer yet, please email [Ian Shinbrot](mailto:ishinbrot@captechconsulting.com)

 ## Running the Application